-- Jimmy and Diane, now 59 and 54, spent 40 years homeless and addicted to heroin, making their living from drug and sex sales.
-Now, five months after joining House of Peace, they are clean, sober and getting legal advice and medical attention because of your investment.
-We expect that before a year has passed, they will be in an apartment they can sustain, their first permanent housing since they were 13 years old.
+- Jimmy and Diane, now 60 and 55, spent 40 years homeless and addicted to heroin, making their living from drug and sex sales.
+Now, having graduated from House of Peace, they are clean, sober and getting legal advice and medical attention because of your investment.
+This year, they moved into their own apartment, an apartment they can sustain, their first permanent housing since they were 13 years old.

 - “Deborah" and her two teenage daughters are no longer living in an insecure RV, but in a safe and secure apartment with green space, because of your investment.

 - "Frank" and "Imelda" moved off the street, into Women Alive!
 Emergency Shelter (Imelda), then into House of Peace (Frank & Imelda), and finally into a Housing Authority Senior apartment because of your investment.

 - Carlos, injured many years ago at his job but never properly treated or compensated, spent many years homeless and self-medicating his pain.
 He now lives in his own studio apartment and receives excellent medical care because of your investment.

 - "Anastacia," after months commuting from her job on the Peninsula to stay nightly at Women Alive!
 Emergency Shelter, is now in her own apartment near her work, thanks to your investment.

 - "Patrice", who lost her home when the brother that she had been providing in-home care for passed away, started in Women Alive, moved "up" to House of Peace, and now has her own apartment and a job.
 To accomplish all this, she worked with our service partners to overcome addictions to alcohol and meth.

 And now, here are some updates about what has been happening lately.

 - Since January, we've done intakes and assessments of more than 600 people.